 Located within 1/4 mi of the heliport, three sealed beam lights rotate at 10 to 15 rpm to produce 30 to 45 fpm in white, green and yellow.
 A beacon using Morse code signals is also available.

-Taxiway center lines are defined with semi-flush L852A and L852B bi-directional or unidirectional green lights spaced at 50 ft (15 m) intervals.
+Taxiway centerlines are defined with flush L-852A and L-852B bi-directional green lights spaced at maximum 50 ft.
+(15 m) intervals.
 Blue lights set at the same intervals are used to define the edges of the taxi route.

-Difficult-to-see objects shall be marked with a red FAA approved obstruction light.
-Contact the local FAA office with additional questions.
+Difficult-to-see objects should be marked with a red FAA approved obstruction light.
+Contact your local FAA office with questions.